scc311/rmi-template/README.md

 ## Prebuilt Images

 If you wish to just test running the contents of this repository, the containers are built and published via github actions.
-You can run a factorize example server easily by using the `ghcr.io/scc311/factorial-server:latest` and a client with the image `ghcr.io/scc311/factorial-client:latest`.
+You can run a factorial example server easily by using the `ghcr.io/scc311/factorial-server:latest` and a client with the image `ghcr.io/scc311/factorial-client:latest`.